-Mr. Darryl D. Mehaffie has been active on the Edison State Board of Trustees for over 15 years, and has just ended a two-year term as Chairman of the Board.
+Mr. Darryl D. Mehaffie has been active on the Edison State Board of Trustees for over 15 years, and recently ended a two-year term as Board Chair.
 Teaching at Northmont City Schools in Englewood for over 30 years has afforded Mehaffie with considerable expertise in education.
 Retiring in 1996, Mehaffie continues to serve on numerous boards and committees advocating for education, agriculture, arts and the region.
 Mehaffie has been actively involved with the Ohio Association of Community Colleges since 2002, serving as chairman of the state organization, executive committee, legislative committee and trustee engagement and leadership committee.
 He is also a member of the finance and audit committee and the Ohio coordinator of the central region for the Association of Community College Trustees.
 In 2012, Mehaffie received honors from the Ohio Association of Community College (OACC) as the winner of the Maureen C. Grady Award for Special Achievement, which recognizes extraordinary leadership and contributions of trustees.

 Gutmann earned her Juris Doctorate at the University of Cincinnati College of Law and holds a Bachelor’s degree in Communications from Wright State University.
 She spent 18 years serving the Miami County Municipal Court and was previously employed as a Prosecutor for the City of Piqua and as an Assistant Public Defender for Shelby County.
 Gutmann began her legal career in 1984 as an Associate with McCulloch, Felger, Fite & Gutmann Co., L.P.A., where she now serves in an Of Counsel position.
 An active member of the community, Gutmann is currently serving as President of the Miami County YMCA, Board Member of the Miami County Park District and Regional Representative to Bike Miami Valley for Bike Piqua.